gabriellanzer/NUNet/README.md

 - Works with android builds
 - Auxiliar functions with NUNet.NUUtilities class
 - Abstract Packet class with HASH check
+- Automatic callback validation to avoid callbacks removal on object destruction

 ## Usage
+Check ExampleApplication folder for simple usage examples with multiple scenes.

 Server:
 - Start server with NUServer.Start(), starts with default ip 127.0.0.1 and port 25565
 - Listen for connections by subscribing to NUServer.onClientConnected action